microsoft/kernel-memory/docs/concepts/cosine-similarity.md

 # Cosine Similarity

-Cosine similarity is a measure of the degree of similarity between two vectors in a multi-dimensional space.
+Cosine similarity is a measure of the degree of similarity between two vectors in a multidimensional space.
 It is commonly used in artificial intelligence and natural language processing to compare [embeddings](/concepts/embedding), which are numerical representations of words or other objects.